lf-lang/embedded-lab/docs/src/Sensors.md

 ## Sampling an Accelerometer

+The goal of this lab is to calculate and display the inclination of the Pololu robot.
+The inclination is the amount of tilt of the surface on which the robot sits.
+As explained in chapter 2 of [Lee and Seshia](https://leeseshia.org), **pitch** is the angle deviation from horizontal of a straight line coming out of the front of the robot. **Roll** is the angle deviation from horizontal of a straight line going directly through the wheels.
+The third angle in that chapter, **yaw**, is not a measure of inclination.
+We will seek instead a **tilt**, the angle deviation from vertical of a straight line emerging from the top of the robot.
+The tilt angle can be calculated from the pitch and roll angles, which in turn can be calculated from the _x_, _y_, and _z_ acceleration measures.
+See [Using an Accelerometer for Inclination Sensing](https://www.analog.com/en/app-notes/an-1057.html), by Christopher J. Fisher.

 To help you get started, a sample Lingua Franca program `AccelerometerDisplay.lf` is provided.
 To try out the program, plug your robot into the USB port of your host computer and put it in BOOTSEL mode by holding the B button while pressing the reset button.
 In the root directory of your clone of the lf-pico repo, compile and load the program onto the robot:

 ```